Notes from Religion and the Decline of Magic (1976)

 - No one had the

-slightest idea what caused plague, and they hadn't developed the scientific
+slightest idea what caused plague, nor had they developed the scientific

 method needed to discover its cause.